SueJStevens/TriviaGameAPI/README.md

-# Trivia Game (Powered by API)
+# Trivia Game
-Trivia Game using API to obtain Trivia Questions & JavaScript for the logic.
+Trivia Game using API to obtain questions, JavaScript for the logic, and CSS animations.
 Bootcamp Assignment 9/8/2018

 ## Demo